dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 If you are showing symptoms of COVID-19, reduce your contact with others:

-- isolate yourself at home for 14 days to avoid spreading it to others
+- Isolate yourself at home for 14 days to avoid spreading it to others
-  - if you live with others, stay in a separate room or keep a 2-metre distance
+  - If you live with others, stay in a separate room or keep a 2-metre distance
-- visit a health care professional or call your local public health authority
+- Visit a health care professional or call your local public health authority
-  - call ahead to tell them your symptoms and follow their instructions
+  - Call ahead to tell them your symptoms and follow their instructions

 Children who have mild COVID-19 symptoms are able to stay at home with a caregiver throughout their recovery without needing hospitalization.
 If you are caring for a child who has suspected or probable COVID-19, it is important to follow the advice for caregivers.
 This advice will help you protect yourself, others in your home, as well as others in the community.

 If you become sick while travelling back to Canada:

-- inform the flight attendant or a Canadian border services officer
+- Inform the flight attendant or a Canadian border services officer
-- advise a Canada border services agent on arrival in Canada if you believe you were exposed to someone who was sick with COVID-19, even if you do not have symptoms
+- Advise a Canada border services agent on arrival in Canada if you believe you were exposed to someone who was sick with COVID-19, even if you do not have symptoms
-  - this is required under the Quarantine Act
+  - This is required under the Quarantine Act
-  - the Canada border services agent will provide instructions for you to follow
+  - The Canada border services agent will provide instructions for you to follow

 #### Physical (social) distancing